TaylorB2018/RabbitMQ-module-for-Ignition/README.md

 ```
 ./gradlew build
 ```
-This will compile the source code and create the module .modl file
+This will compile the source code and create the module .modl file.
+The file will be located in your build folder.

 **# Installation**

-Once the module is built, locate the .modl file.
+Once the module is built, locate the .modl file inside the build directory.
 Log into the Ignition Gateway.
 Navigate to the Config tab and select Modules.
 Click Install or Upgrade a Module and upload the .modl file.
 After installation, configure the RabbitMQ settings in the Gateway.
+(Note: You need to allow unsigned modules and restart your Gateway before you can install the module)

 **# Usage**